GenericMappingTools/pygmt/doc/ecosystem.md

 #### rioxarray

-[rioxarray][] is a geospatial [Xarray][] extension powered by rasterio.
-Built on top of [Rasterio][], it enables seamless reading, writing, and manipulation of multi-dimensional arrays with geospatial attributes such as coordinate reference systems (CRS) and spatial extent (bounds).
+[rioxarray][] is a geospatial [Xarray][] extension powered by [rasterio][].
+Built on top of rasterio, it enables seamless reading, writing, and manipulation of multi-dimensional arrays with geospatial attributes such as coordinate reference systems (CRS) and spatial extent (bounds).

 Currently, PyGMT relies on [rioxarray][] to save multi-band rasters to temporary files in GeoTIFF format, to support processing and plotting 3-D {class}`xarray.DataArray`